 Students may withdraw from a course or module at any time; however, they may only be eligible for a REFUND in circumstances outlined by the Refund Policy.
-Students must complete the Course Withdrawal Form (p.
-53) in accordance with terms outlined in the Refund Policy, or they will be liable for the total amount of their invoice.
+Students must complete the Course Withdrawal Form at the end of this handbook in accordance with terms outlined in the Refund Policy, or they will be liable for the total amount of their invoice.
 A copy of the refund policy is available in this Catalog/Student Handbook, on page 25.